inveniosoftware/invenio-stats/README.rst

 The most common statistics measure the occurence of events in an invenio application, e.g. file downloads, record views and others.
 Invenio-stats provides the tools to transform, register, compress and query those events.
-However statistics can be fully customized and directly query the database.
+However, statistics can be fully customized and directly query the database.

 The services it uses are: